Own property in

 2. Go to the physical office to apply for the bank account

-3. Show the required documents and fill in your personal data
+3. Show the required documents and fill in your personal details

 5. Install the online banking application on your smartphone